Weierstton/Second-Quantization/README.md

 ## Latest update

-The Scattering theory of two coupling Dirac fields, such as Bhabha and Møller scattering calculation, and the linear reponse theory of near-equilibrum field.
+The Scattering theory of bounded state -- the Bethe-Slapter equation, and the linear reponse theory of near-equilibrum field.
+Appendix for homology theory, and covering space.

 Scattering in the external field and statistical dissipation theory coming next.

-***All advises and corrections are welcome !***
+***All advises and corrections in Chinese, English and French are welcome !***